SabithPkcMnr/Simple-API-CRUD/README.md

 # Simple-API-CRUD
 This is a simple API to fetch all students from a school database along with CRUD functions to manage the students
-# How To Make It Work?
-Download the MyDatabase.php and upload it inside any folder using the file manager.
-Make sure you change the database information in the PHP file.

 ## How To Make It Work?
 Download the MyDatabase.php and upload it inside any folder using the file manager.
 Make sure you change the database information in the PHP file.